A Feast Awaits: The Hottest New Bars and Restaurants to Try During the Hong Kong Wine & Dine Festival

 Sugar King

-Award-winning bartender John Nugent helms this cosy Cuban-inspired bodeguita in Soho — swing by for a personalised cocktail (complete with your name printed on it) and pair it with the venue’s signature flan.
+Award-winning bartender John Nugent helms this cozy Cuban-inspired bodeguita in Soho — swing by for a personalized cocktail (complete with your name printed on it) and pair it with the venue's signature flan.

 Swim Club